-Just over a decade since its introduction, NPS (Net Promoter Score) is now widely recognized in the market.
-Everyone who’s anyone in business leadership seems to be measuring NPS and discussing it routinely on blogs, in boardrooms, and at conferences around the world.
+Just over a decade since its introduction, NPS (Net Promoter Score) is now widely adopted.
+It's ubiquitous: Companies in nearly every industry measures NPS and it is a hot topic in articles, in boardrooms, and at conferences around the world.

 And finally, the conversation is evolving — from simply measuring one’s score to actually doing something about it.
-NPS cheerleaders are increasingly focused on what it takes to raise their scores.
+Customer Experience experts and NPS cheerleaders are increasingly focused on what it takes to raise their scores.
 They’re also asking how to benchmark, set targets, and monitor improvements.

-Strategex has been incorporating NPS into our Voice of the Customer Research since the beginning — with a unique focus on Continuous Improvement processes — and we’re here to help answer those questions.
+Strategex has been incorporating NPS into our Customer Insights Research since the beginning — with a unique focus on continuous improvement processes — and we’re here to help answer those questions.

 If your company is fortunate enough to score over a 50% NPS, you can relax a little.
 Set your target for either a modest gain (say, 5 percentage points) or simply staying level for the coming year.
 That might sound too easy, but maintaining a high score is anything but.
 We’ve seen far too many companies hit a high score one year, slip into resting on their laurels, and then have their NPS scores drop the following year.
 That’s both sad and unacceptable.